amilochau/github-actions/deploy/web/README.md

 ## Usage

-Use this GitHub action if you want have one Web application that you want to deploy from a Docker image, typically in a Continuous Delivery process.
+Use this GitHub action if you have one Web application that you want to deploy from a Docker image, typically in a Continuous Delivery process.

 ### Example workflow